Max Weber: Rationalisation

 — —Jürgen Habermas in The Philosophical Discourse of Modernity: Twelve Lectures, 1990.

 Weber continued his investigation into rationalisation in later works, notably in his studies on bureaucracy and the classification of legitimate authority into three ideal types – rational-legal, traditional, and charismatic – of which rational-legal was the dominant one in modernity.
 In these works, Weber described what he saw as society's movement towards rationalisation.
 Bureaucratic states justified themselves through their own rationality and were supported by expert knowledge which made them rational.
-Rationalisation could also be seen in the economy, with the development of a highly rational and calculating capitalism.
-Capitalism's rationality related to its basis in calculation, which separated it from alternative forms of economic organisation.
+Rationalisation could also be seen in the economy, with the development of a highly rational capitalism.
+Capitalism's rationality related to its basis in economic calculation, particularly double-entry bookkeeping, which separated it from alternative forms of economic organisation.
 State bureaucracy and capitalism served as the twin pillars of the developing rational society.
 These changes eliminated the preexisting traditions that relied on the trades.
 Weber also saw rationalisation as one of the main factors that set the West apart from the rest of the world.
-Furthermore, The Rational and Social Foundations of Music represented his application of rationalisation to music.
+Furthermore, The Rational and Social Foundations of Music was his application of rationalisation to music.
 It was influenced by his affair with the pianist Mina Tobler and a sense that Western music was the only type that had become harmonic, while other cultures' music was more intense and focused on hearing.
 Weber argued that music was becoming increasingly rational.
 In his view, that resulted from new developments in musical instrument construction and simultaneous socio-economic shifts of the different instruments' players.

 Disenchantment

-The process of disenchantment caused the world to become more explained and less mystical, moving from polytheistic religions to monotheistic ones and finally to the Godless science of modernity.
-Older explanations of events relied on the belief in supernatural interference in the material world.
-Due to disenchantment, this gave way to rational and scientific explanations for events.
+The process of disenchantment progressively removed magic as a central part of people's interpretation of the world.
+Older explanations of events relied on a belief in supernatural interference in the material world.
 According to Weber, religious activity began with material world actions that were given magical meanings and associated with vague spirits.
 Over time, this became increasingly systemised and the spirits became gods, resulting in polytheism and organised religion.
 Increasing rationality caused Western monotheism to develop, and groups focused on specific gods for political and economic purposes, creating a universal religion.
-Protestantism encouraged an increased pursuit of rationality that led to the devaluing of itself.
-It was replaced by modern science, which was thought of as a valid alternative to religious belief.
+Protestantism encouraged an increased pursuit of rationality that led to its own devaluation.
+It was replaced by modern science, which was considered a valid alternative to religious belief.
 However, modern science also ceased to be a source for universal values, as it could not create values.
 In its place was a collection of different value systems that could not adequately replace it.
-This mirrored the previous state of Western polytheism, but differed from it in that its gods were stripped of any mystical qualities that their ancient counterparts had.
+This mirrored the previous state of Western polytheism, but differed from it in that its gods lacked their ancient predecessors' mystical qualities.